z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_06_SomeDetails.md

 #pragma output CRT_ORG_CODE = 36864
 ```

-You can put these where in the source files you like.
+You can put these anywhere in the source files you like.
 This one would push the
 compiled C 4KB up in memory.
 If you need to do something like this remember to
 change your BASIC loader to: